Major milestones from the odyssey

 Experience the world's toughest journey and Dominar’s epic adventure through the collection of pictures and videos

 Riders were tested to their absolute limit, under the harshest conditions on grueling terrain.
 Having met them and heard their stories, we hope we inspired you to take on an adventure of your own.
-Know more about what happened at your Dominar’s TSO Hyper-ride by clicking on your city below.
+Know more about what happened at your city's Dominar TSO Hyper-ride by selecting your city below.

 World’s toughest itinerary